Barkhausen-Institut/hermespy/docssource/parameter_description.rst

 =====================
 This file specifies the simulator scenario, i.e., the transmitter, receivers and channel models between them.
 The simulation may consist of several transmit and receive modems.
-All transmitters must be specified in sections 'TxModem_i', with i the transmit modem index, starting with i=1.
+All transmitters must be specified in sections ``TxModem_i``, with i the transmit modem index, starting with i=1.
-All receivers must be specified in sections 'RxModem_j', with i the receive modem index, starting with j=1.
+All receivers must be specified in sections ``RxModem_j``, with i the receive modem index, starting with j=1.
-Between every pair of receiver and transmitter modem, a channel model must be specified, in 'Channel_i_to_j'.
+Between every pair of receiver and transmitter modem, a channel model must be specified, in ``Channel_i_to_j``.

 **[TxModem_i]**: